OWASP/owasp-mastg/Document/0x07-Testing-Software-Protections.md

 Whether we’re talking about malware, banking apps, or mobile games: They all use anti-reversing strategies made from the same building blocks.
 This includes defenses against debuggers, tamper proofing of application files and memory, and verifying the integrity of the environment.
 The question is, how do we verify that the defenses, taken together, are “good enough” to provide the desired level of protection in a given scenario?
 In the MASVS and MSTG, we tackle this question by defining sets of criteria for obfuscations and functional (programmatic) defenses, as well as testing processes that can be used for manual verification.

-Note that it is unrealistic to assume that strong resiliency can be proven in an automated, comprehensive and scientifically sound way for a complex application.
-As a compromise, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
-Ideally, experimental data can then be used to verify (or refute) the proposed metrics.
-The situation is analogue to "regular" security testing: For real-world apps, automated static/dynamic analysis is insufficient to prove security of a program.
-Manual verification by an experienced tester is still the only reliable way to achieve security.

 ### Software Protections Model

 On the highest level, we classify reverse engineering defenses into two categories: Functional defenses and obfuscations.
 Both are used in tandem to achieve resiliency.
 Table 1 gives an overview of the categories and sub-categories as they appear in the guide.